mobiman1/mobimoney/README.md

 # mobimoney

-Mobimoney is a cross-platform mobile payments library for React Native.
+Mobimoney is an open-source, cross-platform mobile payments project, developed in React Native and utilizing the Expo development tool (XDE).
 Specifically, Mobimoney provides a Scanner (QR code reader), Product Page, Shopping Cart, and Invoice modal to facilitate payments from mobile devices.
 This library currenty does not include payment gateway integration or login authorization.